 So how many times can you sharpen your knife?

 The main thing you need to know is that for the average home cook, you probably only need to sharpen your knives 1-2 times a year.
 You should hone the blade at least a couple of times a week but it all depends on other factors such as how often you are using the knife, what you are cutting with the knife, and blade steel quality.

-In this article, I’m going to break down exactly how much you should be honing and sharpening your knives and the different methods and products available to do it so that everything from your scallions to your sashimi remains perfectly sliced.
+In this article, I’m going to break down exactly how much you should be honing and sharpening your knives and the different methods and products available to do it so that everything from your scallions to your sashimi remains perfectly sliced without any trouble.

 How Many Times Should You Be Sharpening and Honing Your Knives?

 It depends on what you’ve been cutting, how often you’ve been doing it, and what your knife is made out of, but for the average home cook, 1-2 times should be more than enough.

 For example, if you’re a chef hacking away at bones and thick meats on a daily basis, you’re going to need to sharpen your knives more than the casual home cook that slices a tomato or a strawberry here and there.

 Here is the knife honing frequency for different materials that knives are made of:

 - Stainless Steel – hone after every 2-4 uses

 - Carbon Steel – hone after every use